xbeat/Machine-Learning/README.md

 Introduction to Counting Sort

 Counting Sort is a non-comparative sorting algorithm that operates in O(n+k) time complexity, where n is the number of elements and k is the range of input.
 This algorithm is particularly efficient when dealing with integers or strings with a limited range of possible values.

+## Platt Scaling for Model Calibration in Python

+Introduction to Platt Scaling

+Platt scaling is a technique used to calibrate machine learning models, particularly for binary classification problems.
+It transforms the raw output scores of a classifier into well-calibrated probability estimates.
+This method is especially useful when the model's predictions are not inherently probabilistic or when the model's output scores are not well-calibrated.

 ## Understanding AI Through ReLU Activation Function in Python